kevinzhuang01/srp_2025/_profiles/jenedithpascasio.md

   that benefit both communities and the world.
 topical_areas: Applied Computer Science; Applied Mathematics; Artificial Intelligence and Intelligent Systems; Computer Science
+motivation: I wish to join this program because it aligns with my goal of pursuing a Ph.D. in Theoretical Chemistry.
+My current research has shown me firsthand how powerful artificial intelligence can be in advancing sustainable technology, and I am eager to expand my knowledge in this area.
+Participating in this program will provide me with the skills and experience necessary to prepare for graduate level research.
+Ultimately, my motivation is deeply personal.
+As a Latina immigrant, a career in science often felt out of reach.
+Programs like UCSD STARS and Bridges to the Baccalaureate changed my perspective and made me feel like I belonged.
+I want to participate in programs like SRP not only to expand the tools I need for my own research but also to pave the way for other Latina women, ensuring they feel represented and know that science is within their reach.
+Lastly I want to honor my parents sacrifices and inspire others, just as I've been inspired by the scientists I've met along my journey.
 image: "/assets/images/pictures/jenedith_pascasio.jpg"
 ---